juranki/sveltekit-cdk/packages/adapter/README.md

 ## WARNING: Not for production use!!

-**At the moment, below is more wishful thinking than factual description of existing functionality**

 ## Intro

-Plug this adapter to your SvelteKit project to copy artifacts to CDK stack, and optionally and optionally deploy the stack on build.
+Plug this adapter to your SvelteKit project to copy artifacts to CDK stack, and optionally deploy thereafter.

 Use the [@sveltekit-cdk/construct](../constructs)
 to specify how SvelteKit is integrated to your